soliditybank/ultra/README.md

 # ULTRA (work in progress)
-Military-grade security for your onchain transactions.
+Military-grade security for your onchain operations.

 ## FROM A SECURE COMPUTER (e.g. air-gapped computer):
 Step 1.
 A local web server is needed to run the web application.